logzio/logz-docs/_source/user-guide/archive-and-restore/azure-permissions.md

 #### Setting up a Storage container and App registration {#grant-access-to-azure-storage}

-**Before you begin, you'll need**: Permissions to manage a Storage container and App registration in Microsoft Azure.
+**Before you begin, you'll need**: Permission to manage a Storage container and App registration in Microsoft Azure.

 <div class="tasklist">